Who Pays for the Bachelorette Party

 The maid of honor might have to pay for more things, like planning materials or special arrangements, but she usually contributes more to the bride’s expenses.

-Her overall contribution is often about 10-20% more than other attendees because of these additional responsibilities.
+Because of these additional responsibilities, her overall contribution is often about 10-20% more than that of other attendees.

 If the Mother of the Bride or future Mother-in-Law is coming, they usually pay for themselves and contribute to shared costs like other guests.

 They might even offer to cover a special meal or activity as a gift.
-While sisters or close family members usually contribute similarly to general guests but might add a bit extra for the bride’s expenses or special surprises.
+While sisters or close family members usually contribute similarly to general guests, they might add a bit extra for the bride’s expenses or special surprises.

 Occasionally, the bride’s dad or the groom, might give money for a special activity or surprise.
 But they’re not responsible for regular shared costs or personal expenses of attendees.